 Civic Engagement and Leadership Minor

 The minor in civic engagement and leadership is for those wishing to become outstanding leaders and citizens.
 There is a track for Army and Air Force ROTC students and a general track for all others.

-Students complete two foundation courses and then build a concentration focusing on topics such as politics and development, human relations, conflict resolution, for-profit and non-profit organizational leadership, and human relations.
+Students complete two foundation courses and then build a concentration focusing on topics such as politics and development, conflict resolution, for-profit and non-profit organizational leadership, and human relations.

 Interdisciplinary Environmental Studies Minor